matomo-org/component-cache/README.md

 * File (stores the cache entry on the file system)
 * Redis (stores the cache entry on a Redis server, requires [phpredis](https://github.com/nicolasff/phpredis))
 * Chained (allows to chain multiple backends to make sure it will read from a fast cache if possible)
+* DefaultTimeout and KeyPrefix can be used to wrap other backend with default parameters.

 Doctrine cache provides support for many more backends and adding one of those is easy.
 For example:
 * APC